fonttools/fontbakery/docs/source/user/USAGE.md

       --list-subcommands  print the list of subcommnds to stdout, separated by a space character.
 This is usually only used to generate the shell completion code.

+### fontbakery check-universal

+The "universal" profile contains checks for best practices agreed upon on the type design community.

+The initial set of checks was choses to be not only the full opentype profile but also those checks originally included in both `adobefonts` and `googlefonts` profiles.

+The goal is to keep the vendor-specific profiles with only the minimal set of checks that are really specific, while the shared ones are placed on the universal profile.

+We should always consider contributing new checks (or moving existing ones) to this universal profile, if appropriate.

+### fontbakery check-adobefonts

+Usage is analogous to the Google Fonts profile described below.

 ### fontbakery check-googlefonts